Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 #### Exercise

-Given the above, you should be able to do the following exercise: how might you randomly permute a 2-D array, using {external+numpy:meth}`numpy.random.Generator.permutation` and indexing, in such a way that each axis is permuted independently.
-This might correspond to multiplying the array by random [permutation matrices](https://en.wikipedia.org/wiki/Permutation_matrix) on the left and right, like $P_1AP_2$.
+Based on the above sections, you should be able to complete the following
+exercise: How might you randomly permute a 2-D array using {external+numpy:meth}`numpy.random.Generator.permutation` and indexing, so that each axis is permuted independently?
+This operation might correspond to multiplying the array by random [permutation matrices](https://en.wikipedia.org/wiki/Permutation_matrix) on the left and right, like $P_1AP_2$.
 (Hint, one of the [basic indices](basic-indices)